Kevin Curran – President

 Florence Rivero – Artistic Director

 Born in Venezuela, Florence Rivero began to study film-making in her country of origin.
 In 2006, she decided to continue her film-making studies in Switzerland, at the École Cantonale d’art de Lausanne.
 Working for several years as assistant director and actress, she later enrolled in the University of Lausanne, majoring in psychology and English literature.
 It is during this period that she discovered her passion for theatre and thus created her own theatre company (Cie Sweet Sorrow), with which she produces and directs different adaptations of William Shakespeare’s plays.
-She is currently doing her Master studies in stage-directing at La Manufacture (Lausanne).
+She obtained her Master’s degree in stage-directing on 2018 from La Manufacture (Lausanne).

 Following the completion of an MA degree in English and Film Studies at the University of Lausanne, Raphael Meyer has worked since 2014 at Box Productions and Outside the Box as a Production and Distribution Assistant.
 He has also spent a number of years working as both an actor and assistant for the Shakespeare-focused theater company Cie Ellis Bell.